- Common Name

 - IUCN: Least concern; the western subpopulation is listed separately as Critically Endangered

 USFWS: Eastern Pacific population: Delisted taxon, recovered, being monitored

 Western Pacific Population: Endangered

-Females give birth to 4.9 m (16 ft.) calves in the warm, shallow lagoons of Baja.
-While in the lagoons, some gray whales are unusually receptive to the attentions of human who travel to the lagoons to see them.
+- Females give birth to 4.9 m (16 ft.) calves in the warm, shallow lagoons of Baja.
+While in the lagoons, some gray whales are unusually receptive to the presence of humans.

-For more information about baleen whales, explore the
+- For more information about baleen whales, explore the Baleen Whales InfoBook.

 The eastern Pacific gray whale has made a remarkable recovery from times when they were heavily hunted.
 During the 19th and early 20th centuries, whalers hunted gray whales to the brink of extinction - twice.
-Legally protected since 1946, gray whales have made an astonishing comeback.
-The current population is about 24,000 individuals, a figure believed to match or exceed pre-whaling numbers.
-In 1994 the National Marine Fisheries Service (NMFS) removed the California gray whale from the Endangered Species List.
+Gray whales have been protected from commercial whaling by the International Whaling Commission (IWC) since its establishment in 1946.